Using Storybook with RedwoodJS - Lunchdev

 00:34:40 - Anthony Campolo

-Yeah, that's kind of the cool thing about having all these conventions in Redwood is that they're.
-They're all just kind of abstractions, but the, the libraries are still in there.
-So if you ever want to just drop down and just use Apollo, you.
-You can always.
-You can always do that.
-You don't really have to go through the, the Redwood conventions necessarily.
-It's similar with like Prisma.
-Like, if you say, hey, I don't really like orms, then you can just get rid of your orm, and that's fine.
+Yeah, that's kind of the cool thing about having all these conventions in Redwood, is that they're all just abstractions, but the libraries are still in there.
+So if you ever want to just drop down and use Apollo, you can always do that.
+You don't really have to go through the Redwood conventions necessarily.
+It's similar with Prisma.
+If you say, hey, I don't really like ORMs, then you can just get rid of your ORM, and that's fine.
 Redwood won't really care or complain at all.
-One of the things that I really like about it and what's cool about cells also, is you're going to get one other additional thing created with it, which is going to be this mock file.
-So look, we have our Stories file like before, but we also have this mock as well.
-And Rob, are we using MSW for this mock service worker?
+One of the things that I really like about it, and what's cool about cells also, is that you're going to get one other thing created with it, which is going to be this mock file.
+So look, we have our stories file like before, but we also have this mock as well.
+And Rob, are we using MSW for this, Mock Service Worker?

 Yeah, that's kind of what's intercepting.
 When the cell tries to go out to GraphQL, MSW sneaks in there and says, "Nope, return what's in this file instead."